openzim/libzim/README.md

 If you want to install the libzim and the headers you just have compiled on your system, here we go:
 ```
 ninja -C build install
 ```

-You might need to run the command as root (or using 'sudo'), depending where you want to install the libraries.
+You might need to run the command as root (or using `sudo`), depending where you want to install the libraries.
 After the installation succeeded, you may need to run ldconfig (as root).